FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 They are used for initiating requests to FactFinder.
 This replaces `EventAggregator.addFFEvent(ffEvent)`.

-These methods take a required parameter which is equivalent to the FactFinder API specification for POST requests and an optional parameter to define various options to the request's behaviour.
+These methods take a required parameter which is equivalent to the FactFinder API specification for POST requests and an optional parameter to define various options to the request pipeline's behaviour.

 All methods in this namespace return a `Promise` that resolves to the relevant result after the request/response pipeline has completed.
 Note that this `Promise` rejects on server responses that are not `200`.